marklogic/marklogic-docker/README.md

 ### Docker secrets removal

 Using Docker secrets, username and password information is secured when transmitting the sensitive data from Docker host to Docker containers.
 The information is not available as an environment variable, to prevent any attacks.
 Still these values are stored in a text file and persisted in an in-memory file system.
-MarkLogic recommends that you delete the Docker secrets information once the cluster is up and running.
+It is recommended to delete the Docker secrets information once the cluster is up and running.
 In order to remove the secrets file, follow these steps:

 First, stop the container, because secrets cannot be removed from running containers.